 Did you know that 80% of consumers use a search engine when looking for information about local businesses?
 (Source: Google) It’s no secret that these days, if you are a local business, having a locally targeted pay per click strategy is one of the best ways to get in front of your target audience.

-A Local Pay Per Click Strategy doesn’t just benefit local businesses either.
+A Local Pay Per Click (PPC) Strategy doesn’t just benefit local businesses either.

 If you answered yes to any of the questions above, your business can also benefit from location based PPC ads!

 As both a Premier Google Partner and a Bing Ads Elite SMB Partner, our PPC team helps businesses with their local SEM strategies, not only in the Houston area where we are located, but all over the country -- from fab shops and shipyards to pool builders and gyms.

 The graph below (Source: Google Trends), shows the trend of "near me" searches from 2014 through 2017.
 Location based searches, whether they include a city, neighborhood, zip code or another geographic modifier, are on the rise making them an important part of any integrated marketing approach.

 With over 4 billion desktop queries every month and 50% of mobile searches having a local intent (Source: comScore, Inc.), if local search engine optimization and pay per click management aren't included as a part of your online marketing strategy, it's time to make a change.